Haim (band): Early career

 In 2004, Danielle and Este were invited to join the Valli Girls, an all-female pop rock group signed to Columbia Records.
-They recorded a few one off songs, and later appeared on the soundtrack to the 2005 film The Sisterhood of the Traveling Pants.
+They recorded a few one-off songs, and later appeared on the soundtrack to the 2005 film The Sisterhood of the Traveling Pants.
 The group made an appearance at the 2005 Nickelodeon Kids' Choice Awards, and their song "Valli Nation" was included in the companion soundtrack.
 Danielle and Este left the group shortly afterwards.
 As they grew older, the sisters became more interested in incorporating pop and contemporary R&B into their music, and in 2007 they decided to form their own band.
 For their first gig, the trio played at a Jewish deli in Hollywood and were paid in matzah ball soup.
 Early gigs were sparsely populated; Danielle recalled, "We were [at the] bottom of the bill at 50-capacity venues and no one would show up".
 For the next five years, Haim played local venues but did not consider music as a professional career, because all three sisters were busy with other projects.
 Este was studying at UCLA and graduated in 2010 with a degree in ethnomusicology, specializing in Bulgarian and Brazilian music.
 Alana attended Los Angeles County High School for the Arts and graduated in 2010.

-Danielle Haim's guest appearances

 After graduating from high school, Danielle was spotted by musician Jenny Lewis at a jam session in Laurel Canyon, which led to Danielle joining Lewis's touring band.
 The Strokes' lead vocalist Julian Casablancas came to see one of Lewis's shows on tour, and he in turn asked Danielle to play guitar and percussion on his solo tour.
 Danielle rehearsed with Casablancas' band every day for two months, which she later described as "an eye-opening experience."
 Following working with Casablancas from late 2009 to mid 2010, she auditioned for a place in Scarlet Fever, the all-female backing band for CeeLo Green.
 Danielle performed only once with the group, on The Tonight Show with Jay Leno.
 While Danielle enjoyed touring, she decided she would prefer to perform her own music alongside her sisters, turning down a lucrative tour deal with Green.
 Casablancas advised Danielle to write stronger material and focus on recording, as it would improve their online presence.